 Chance are, if you’re reading this, you have a child with ADHD and want to find ways to improve their sleep.
 They may not be getting enough sleep, or their sleep may be poor quality.

-However, the most common sleep disorder experienced by children with ADHD is anxiety or resistance to bedtime.
+However, the most common sleep disorder experienced by children with ADHD is sleep anxiety with resistance to bedtime.

 The following tips will help you get your child to fall asleep quicker, and experience better quality sleep overall.